Looking for the best insurance as a digital nomad in Romania?

 For Romania specifically, Genki's higher coverage limits provide confidence when accessing private healthcare facilities, particularly outside major cities where costs can be unpredictable.
 The ambulance coverage proves especially valuable when exploring areas like the Fagaras Mountains or remote parts of Transylvania, where emergency transport to quality medical facilities might be required.
 The physiotherapy benefits support Romania's growing adventure tourism sector, from Carpathian hiking to winter sports in Poiana Brasov.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 The evacuation coverage could be particularly valuable in Romania when exploring remote regions where specialized medical care might require transport to Bucharest or other major medical centers.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Romania as an affordable base for exploring Eastern Europe, the Balkans, or broader European travel.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Romania as an affordable base for exploring Eastern Europe, the Balkans, or broader European travel.
 Electronics coverage is available as an add-on, which could be valuable given Romania's occasionally unpredictable infrastructure and weather patterns that might affect equipment.

 Comparison